deepankardatta/blandr/README.md

 ## Future improvements

 I need to take out the last references to *BlandAltmanEdinburgh* and change it to *blandr*.
 There are a further few deprecated functions to delete (I just need to finish a few projects first!!).
 The package needs to have to go through some validation and testing, and I need to write some *testhtat* modules.
 There will be a lot of iterative improvements to come.

-## Version history

-* 2015 - first preliminary coding
-* 2015-11-14 - first proper R packaged version
-* 2016-02-04 - updated for a few stuides
-* 2017-06-30 - finally got round to updating it to use ggplot2, and updating to version 0.4
-* 2017-07-01 - first version uploaded to GitHub